 🍪 How to Make Hamantaschen Cookies

 Step 2: Whisk flour, salt, and cardamom in a medium bowl, then add flour mixture to the mixing bowl, ½ cup at a time, until the dough comes together.
 Do not over-mix.
-Form dough into a disc, wrap in plastic wrap and refrigerate for one hour.
+Form dough into a disc, wrap in plastic wrap, and refrigerate for one hour.

-Step 3: Divide dough into quarters and work with one quarter at a time, while the rest stays wrapped in the fridge.
+Step 3: Divide dough into quarters and work with one quarter at a time while the rest stays wrapped in the fridge.
 On a floured work surface, use a floured rolling pin to roll out the dough ⅛" thick.
 If it sticks, use more flour.
 Cut out as many circles as you can using a 3" cookie cutter or a drinking glass with a 3" rim circumference.

 Would you like to save this recipe?

 Step 4: Use a spatula to transfer 12 dough circles onto a parchment-lined baking tray; space out evenly.
-Add ¾ to 1 teaspoon jam to the center of each circle.
+Add ¾ to 1 teaspoon of jam to the center of each circle.
 Fold the left and right top sides and pinch together in the center to seal.
 Next, bring the bottom up and pinch the left and right corners to seal. (see video & photos)

-Pro Tip: If the corners aren't pinched tight enough the cookies may open as they bake.
+Pro Tip: If the corners aren't pinched tight enough, the cookies may open as they bake.

 Baking Directions